Course Description

 Course Objectives

-- Master the core concepts of aerodynamics.
+- Understand the core concepts of aerodynamics.

 - Learn to prioritize safety in all aspects of flying.